Criminal lawyer Russell Brown

 What is the most difficult part of your job?

-Dealing with a system that can be overly harsh in terms of the punishment it hands out.
+Dealing with a system that can be overly harsh in terms of punishment.
 And at times having to deal with a lack of compassion, and trying to maintain my own compassion.

 What is the easiest part of your job?

-Telling the clients that their case has been dismissed.
+Telling the clients that the judge dismissed their case.
 People are always very relieved and happy to hear that news.

 Why do you continue to do criminal defense?